hyperledger-labs/splice/cluster/images/docs/src/validator_operator/self_hosting.rst

   cd web-uis/wallet
   python3 -m http.server 8080

-The Wallet Web UI is now accessible on port 8080.
+The Wallet Web UI is now accessible on port 8080, where you can login as alice and see the coins you tapped earlier in this tutorial.